Sharon Carstairs

-Sharon Carstairs (born April 26, 1942) is a Canadian politician and former Senator.
+Sharon Carstairs (born April 26, 1942) is a Canadian politician.
+She was elected to the Legislative Assembly of Manitoba for the riding of River Heights, serving as Leader of the Opposition in Manitoba, and leader of the Manitoba Liberal Party.
+After her career in provincial politics, Carstairs was appointed to the Senate of Canada by Prime Minister Jean Chrétien.

 Early life

 Carstairs was born in Halifax, Nova Scotia, the daughter of former Nova Scotia Premier and federal Senator Harold Connolly and his wife Vivian.
 She was educated at Dalhousie University, Smith College, Georgetown University, and the University of Calgary.

 Alberta politics

 She later moved to Western Canada, and was an unsuccessful Liberal candidate for Calgary-Elbow in the 1975 Alberta provincial election.
 She served as President of the Alberta Liberal Party between 1975 and 1977, and was on the national executive of the Liberal Party of Canada in the same period.